|Nutrition Facts (per serving)|

 With just three ingredients, this easy brandy butter is a classic British accompaniment for mince pies and Christmas pudding.
 It sounds fancy, but it's easy to make—it's not a compound butter, for example, which is usually a more savory use of butter and herbs, for example).
 You make it by whipping butter with confectioners' sugar and brandy for a rich, sweet, lightly boozy spread.
 It's similar to American frosting but less sweet—plus, it's spiked with brandy.

-Because there are so few ingredients, it's important to use the best ones, if possible, for the best taste.
-Use a high-quality butter for this mixture along with your favorite brandy for the best results; now's the time to splurge.
+Because there are so few ingredients, it's important to use the the best ones, if possible, for the best taste.
+Use a high-quality butter for this mixture along with your favorite brandy; now's the time to splurge.
 You can adjust the amount of sugar and brandy to suit your tastes.

 The brandy butter can be made up to a few days in advance and stored in the fridge.
 Let it warm up a bit on the counter before serving so it spreads more easily.